google/WebFundamentals/src/content/en/updates/2017/03/chrome-58-media-updates.md

 sense or are not part of the expected user experience, or only whitelist a limited set of features.

-The current implementation for now is a blacklist mechanism on native controls with the ability to set them directly from HTML content using the new attribute `controlsList`.
+The current implementation for now is blocklist mechanism on native controls with the ability to set them directly from HTML content using the new attribute `controlsList`.
 Check out the [official sample](https://googlechrome.github.io/samples/media/controlslist.html).